sngmng6506/sngmng6506/README.md

 ## 🚀 Side Projects - In Progress
-- I try to treat every side project as a chance to go deep on one technical element on purpose — not feature-maxxing, but making sure each build leaves behind something portfolio-worthy.
+- I try to treat every side project as a chance to go on one technical element on purpose

 <details>